Six Principles of Attunement

 - Creating Sensual Micro Atmospheres,

-- Learning to be multi orgasmic, especially men,
+- Learning to be multi sensual, especially men,